joomla-projects/joomla-cypress/README.md

 #### `iframe`

 The command `iframe` works with iframe elements.
-It waits for the iframe to fully load and resolves with the iframe's body content, allowing to interact with elements inside the iframe seamlessly.
+It waits for the iframe to be fully loaded and resolves with the iframe's body content, allowing to interact with elements inside the iframe seamlessly.

 ##### Usage